How to Build a Cardboard Box Kitchenette — Easy Step-by-Step Guide

 1. 1

 Arrange the two large cardboard boxes side-by-side to form the base of your kitchenette.
-Ensure they are stable.
+Ensure they are stable and that the open sides are facing upwards or towards the back, depending on your desired layout.
+This forms the main cabinet structure.

 2. 2